nolim1t/nolim1t.github.io/_drafts/auto-deploying-to-tor-via-CI.md

 The docker module actually makes it quite versatile as people can author their own addons, such as <a href="https://github.com/nolim1t/actions">mine</a> which is used heavily in this site (and others) for deployment.
 I mainly use it for deploying to TOR sites which does not work out of the box.

 The big drawback is Github is vendor lock-in, and we all know Microsoft (owners of Github) has a history of that.

+Also as of December 2019, Github Actions is still in beta mode so there may be issues (actually encountered some last month)

 ## Gitlab